Foundations of an Effective Business Travel Management

 Traveler-focused policies could help companies increase corporate productivity by up to 32%, while also improving traveler performance and well-being.
 Thus, organizations need to ensure proper systems are in place for a seamless employee travel experience.

-The business travel industry, has buyers and sellers and a network of partners who ease the pain points between supply and demand.
+The business travel industry has buyers and sellers and a network of partners who ease the pain points between supply and demand.
 However, a travel buyer’s supply chain is very complex.
-With multiple stakeholders like airlines, hotels, transportation providers, technology companies, payment providers, global distribution systems (GDS), travel management companies (TMCs) and others in line.
+With multiple stakeholders like airlines, hotels, transportation providers, technology companies, payment providers, global distribution systems (GDS), travel management companies (TMCs), and others in the line.

 Suppliers and partners don’t only have contracts with buyers but also with each other.
 This adds to the complexity of the supply chain.
 Airlines and hotels have agreements with GDSs.
 GDSs have agreements with TMCs.
 TMCs have agreements with airlines and hotels— independent from each party’s agreement with the buyer.
 These stakeholders are engaged in a many-to-many interaction web.

-Although agreements between third parties always contain confidentiality and non-disclosure clauses, corporates need to ensure its efficacy.
-Additionally, insightful data from booking systems such as number of employees booking out of policy, flouting advance booking guidelines, cancelling/modifying travel arrangements can help travel managers become savvier and maximize the return on trips for the corporation, while eliminating unnecessary travel costs.
+Although agreements between third parties always contain confidentiality and non-disclosure clauses, corporates need to ensure their efficacy.
+Additionally, insightful data from booking systems such as number of employees booking out of policy, flouting advance booking guidelines, canceling/modifying travel arrangements can help travel managers become savvier and maximize the return on trips for the corporation while eliminating unnecessary travel costs.

-With a tech savvy and digitally inclined workforce, organizations need to be well equipped to address the needs of their employees while maintaining their business objectives.
-Thus, collaboration between companies and their travel partners is more important than ever.
+With a tech-savvy and digitally inclined workforce, organizations need to be well equipped to address the needs of their employees while maintaining their business objectives.
+Thus, a collaboration between companies and their travel partners is more important than ever.

-The four pillars of corporate travel management serve as an underlying foundation for developing a comprehensive travel program that aims to integrate and fulfil the needs of all the stakeholders involved.
+The four pillars of corporate travel management services as an underlying foundation for developing a comprehensive travel program that aims to integrate and fulfill the needs of all the stakeholders involved.